GifZeb/Nursery/README.md

 ![usbports](https://user-images.githubusercontent.com/43179715/48802789-3c198380-ecde-11e8-87cc-513a62a06afa.jpeg)

 ## Production Testing
 For mass production of this sensor, there are very rare chances of any drawbacks.
+There could a problem while buying sensor as it could be sold out.
+Raspberry pi and all the other objects used in this project are easily available.
+One of the major information I would like to convey is that the address testing should be done because there is an addition of a connection to get the required address.
+The connection is that the vin has to be connected to the sensors addr.

 ## Resources
 For detailed information and picture of sensor on SHT31-D sensor, I refered to [adafruit site](https://learn.adafruit.com/adafruit-sht31-d-temperature-and-humidity-sensor-breakout/assembly)